Learn JavaScript

-Lesson 2 - Basic JavaScript Syntax
+Lesson 1 - Introduction To JavaScript

 Variables are fundamental building blocks in programming, acting as containers that store data values.
 These values can be manipulated and changed throughout the execution of a program.